uploadista/uploadista-sdk/docs/type-registry.md

-# Flow Type Registry
+# Flow Type Registries

-The Flow Type Registry provides a centralized system for registering and validating node types in the Uploadista flow engine.
+The Flow Type Registries provide a centralized system for registering and validating node types in the Uploadista flow engine.
 It enables type-safe flow result consumption in dynamic client environments by allowing clients to safely cast flow results based on registered node types.

 ## Overview

-The type registry system consists of three main components:
+The type registry system consists of four main components:

-1. **Type Registry** - Central registry for node type definitions with schemas
+1. **Input Type Registry** - Registry for input node type definitions (external interface)
+2. **Output Type Registry** - Registry for output node type definitions (data flow types)
-2. **Node Type Definitions** - Schema-based type definitions with metadata
+3. **Node Type Definitions** - Schema-based type definitions with metadata
-3. **Type Guards** - Runtime type checking and narrowing utilities
+4. **Type Guards** - Runtime type checking and narrowing utilities

+### Two Registries Architecture

+Uploadista uses separate registries for input and output types:

+- **`inputTypeRegistry`** - Defines how external clients interact with input nodes (e.g., `streaming-input-v1` for chunked uploads)
+- **`outputTypeRegistry`** - Defines the data shapes that nodes produce and that flow through the system (e.g., `storage-output-v1` for file data)

+This separation is important because input nodes have both:
+- An **input type** describing their external interface
+- An **output type** describing what data they produce

-## Why Use the Type Registry?
+## Why Use the Type Registries?

-### Problems It Solves
+### Problems They Solve

 1. **Type Safety at Runtime** - Validate flow outputs against schemas
 2. **Multi-Output Flows** - Safely distinguish between different output types